 - Current students

-New Zealand education providers play an important role to ensure that International Students are well looked after, we call this pastoral care.
-To support this, the New Zealand government has developed the Education (Pastoral Care of International Students) Code of Practice 2016, also known as the Code of Practice.
+New Zealand education providers play an important role to ensure that International Students are properly looked after, we call this pastoral care.
+To support this, the New Zealand government has developed the Education (Pastoral Care of International Students) Code of Practice 2019, also known as the Code of Practice.

 The Code of Practice sets the standards of care that you can expect as an International Student.
-It also provides a complaints procedure that you can follow if you have concerns about the treatment you receive from your education provider or an agent of the provider.
+It also provides a procedure for complaints that you can follow if you have concerns about the treatment you receive from your education provider or an agent of the provider.

 How can I get a copy of the Code?